Perineal Urethrostomy Surgery in Cats

 Perineal urethrostomy surgery is most commonly recommended in the following situations.

 • A urethral obstruction within the penis that cannot be removed through medical therapy.
-Typically, urethral obstructions are dislodged by the passage of a urinary catheter.
-This catheter is advanced through the external opening of the urethra towards the bladder; any stones or mucus that are present within the urethra are flushed into the bladder, where they can be addressed using medication or surgery.
-In the case of an obstruction that cannot be alleviated with a catheter, perineal urethrostomy may be required to re-establish urine flow and allow the cat to urinate.
+Usually, urethral obstructions are dislodged by the passage of a urinary catheter.
+This catheter is advanced through the tip of the penis towards the bladder; any stones or mucus that are present within the urethra are flushed into the bladder, where they can be addressed using medication or surgery.
+In the case of an obstruction that cannot be relieved with a catheter, perineal urethrostomy may be required to re-establish urine flow and allow the cat to urinate.

 • Recurrent urethral obstructions.
-In some male cats, urinary obstructions may become a frequent occurrence.
-Even if these cats can be unblocked, cats who frequently reobstruct may benefit from a perineal urethrostomy to decrease the likelihood of future obstructions.
+In some male cats, urinary obstructions become a frequent occurrence.
+Even if these cats can be unblocked, they may benefit from a perineal urethrostomy to decrease the likelihood of future obstructions (i.e., create a bigger hole for them to urinate out of).

 Your cat will undergo a pre-surgical examination, as well as pre-anesthetic blood testing prior to anesthesia.
-This pre-surgical evaluation will allow your veterinarian to assess your cat’s health status and ensure that he is a good candidate for anesthesia.
+This presurgical evaluation will allow your veterinarian to assess your cat’s health status and ensure that it is a good candidate for anesthesia.

 If your cat is currently obstructed, he will be stabilized prior to surgery.
 This stabilization will involve administering intravenous fluids to correct dehydration and electrolyte abnormalities.
 Pre-surgical stabilization will make your cat a better candidate for anesthesia and decrease the likelihood of complications.

-Following the pre-surgical evaluation, your cat will be administered medications and placed under general anesthesia.
-The surgical site will be prepared, shaving the hair from the area and using surgical scrub to remove bacteria from the surface of the skin in order to prevent infection.
+After the pre-surgical evaluation, your cat will be given medication and placed under general anesthesia.
+The veterinary team will prepare the surgical site, shave the hair from the area, and use a surgical scrub to remove bacteria from the skin and prevent infection.
 The surgeon will then perform the perineal urethrostomy by removing the penis and suturing the deeper, larger-diameter region of the urethra to the skin to create a new urinary opening.

 What after-care is required following a perineal urethrostomy?